MachineLemonade/docs/v0.8/getting-started.md

 ### Create a Workspace

-Your account will be equipped with an Astronomer Workspace by default.
+If you're the first person at your org on Astronomer, you'll want to create a Workspace.
 You can think of Workspaces the same way you'd think of teams - a space that specific user groups have access to, with varying levels of permissions.

 Airflow deployments are hierarchically lower - from a Workspace, you can create one or more Airflow deployments.